blakenoll/CLI-resume/README.md

 # CLI-resume
-CLI version of my resume
+My resume as a CLI
 ## Getting started

 ### Download